mintlayer/mintlayer-core/api-server/README.md

 ### Make sure you have a node running

 If you don't have a node running, the API server won't have a source, from which it can read block data.
-To run the node, please consult the [the main readme file of the repo](/README.md).
+To run the node, please consult the [main readme file of the repo](/README.md).

 ### How to run the database